-Why movie lists of kick arse female characters always leave out Kate I have no idea.
-Let’s look at the facts here.
-She’s one of only two people, alongside Seth, who survives the night in the Titty Twister having been kidnapped and subsequently orphaned in the process.
-She watches her last remaining family members get chewed up, bloodied, turned into vampires and killed.
-And still fights to the end.
+Why movie lists of Kick Arse Female Characters always leave out Kate I have no idea.
+Let’s look at the facts here – she’s one of only two people (alongside Seth) who survives the night in the Titty Twister having been kidnapped and subsequently orphaned in the process.
+She watches her last remaining family members get chewed up, bloodied, turned into vampires and killed – and she still fights to the end.

 5. Lt.
 Archie Hicox – Inglourious Basterds

 Archie is another brilliant chap who ends up murdered for his cause.
 He’s fantastically British but if only he had known the German three.
-I like Archie because he’s classy, polite and charming and there is a real quiet confidence about him – intelligent and sexy.
+I like Archie because he’s classy, polite and charming and there is a real quiet confidence about him.
 Though not in the film for very long he is my favourite character alongside Shosanna.
-Even when staring death in the face he is unshakable and goes out speaking the King’s old chap.
+Even when staring death in the face he is unshakable and goes out “peaking the King’s old chap”.
+Marvellous.

 You just can’t resist Fassbender can you Emma?
 It must be that member between his legs, hehe.

 Ooohh that’s an interesting list.
 The Mist is a fantastic character study for right and wrong character decisions.
 And it always feels bad when I see Archie die.
 Great scene though, great post 😀